 - 2.2 Traditional mobile messaging services, such as SMS, are provided using spare capacity in the mobile network reserved for voice signalling.
 In contrast, multimedia messaging services (MMS) are provided using the non-voice capacity set aside for mobile data communications. - 2.3 The growth in mobile internet access has led to a corresponding explosion in uptake for messaging services in its various forms.
 Social messaging websites and applications ("apps") such as Facebook chat, Skype message, Whatsapp and Viber (to name only a few) are putting pressure on mobile operators as these data-based services allow users to avoid paying formerly-lucrative SMS charges. - 2.4 Data-based messaging services typically use mobile data services to send and receive messages which may include emailing applications on smartphones and OTT messaging applications.
-However, these data-based messaging applications will only be available to consumers that use a suitably enabled device, such as a smartphone with the appropriate application installed. - 2.5 With this growth in demand for OTT and other online message services, it is necessary for the MCMC to consider whether they now constitute a viable substitute for traditional text messaging services.
+However, these data-based messaging applications will only be available to consumers that use a suitably enabled device, such as a smartphone with the appropriate application installed. - 2.5 With this growth in demand for OTT and other online message services, MCMC considers OTT to constitute a viable substitute for traditional text messaging services.